This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Roll and enjoy warm.
+- Roll the egg wrap and enjoy it warm.

 Notes